anshuman64/postcard-mobile/README.md

 1. Comment all logging 'console.' and 'debugger' functions
 2. ENV_SETTING = ENV_TYPES.PRODUCTION in app_config.js
 3. LoadingScreen inital={true} in App.js
+4. Make sure push notification code in insiya-api is uncommented for production

 ## Release - Android
 1. Increment versionCode and versionName in android > app > build.gradle and AndroidManifest.xml